manoskout/Robotics_Project/README.md

 ## Scenario Description
 Our goal is to complete the following scenario:

 1. **Camera Calibration** is a first step for the fisheye camera which is integrated into Turtlebot3.
 The implementation uses the [camera_calibration](http://wiki.ros.org/camera_calibration) package from ROS.
-This packages uses OpenCV camera calibration, fully described [here](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html).
-For this step we only have to use the checkerboard in order to get all the related coefficients for the undistortion.
+This package uses OpenCV camera calibration, fully described [here](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html).
+For this step, we only have to use the checkerboard to get all the related coefficients for the undistortion (Intrinsic Calibration).
+Then, using the undistorted image, we perform extrinsic calibration related to the ground-projection combined with image compensation for better quality of the projected image.

 2. **Lane detection** is a keystone for the robot in order to be able to move according to the lines.
-In the race map that we used, the inner line is the yellow line and the outter line is the white one.
+In the race map that we used, the inner line is the yellow line and the outer line is the white one.
 To make the robot able to work we followed a "lane detection" calibration in which we set the most reliabe parameters of Hue Saturation and Value (HSV) to make the robot able to identify the `yellow` and `white` lines.
 3. **Lane Following** is the last phase in which we implement the PD controller.
 The trajectory of the robot is performed according to both PD controller and the detected lane.
 <!-- 3. **Traffic Lights** is the last phase of the project.
 More specifically the turtlebot should be able to recognize 3 differert colors in order to get the right decision.
 Similarly, like the Lane Detection calibration, we adjust the aforementioned parameters for the `yellow`, `red` and `green` colours respectively. -->
 # Repository Content
 ## Original Code links
 The original code of this project is based on the tutorial of [Turtlebot_Autorace2020](https://emanual.robotis.com/docs/en/platform/turtlebot3/autonomous_driving/#turtlebot3-autorace-2020).
-In this GitHub repository there are only one of the missions (traffic light mission).
+In this GitHub repository, there is only one of the missions (traffic light mission).
 Also, there are some additional files (images, calibration files, etc.).

 ## Implementation Steps
-In this section, we briefly describe the packages and their dependencies that used for this project.
+In this section, we briefly describe the packages and their dependencies used for this project.
 [Here](https://emanual.robotis.com/docs/en/platform/turtlebot3/autonomous_driving/#turtlebot3-autorace-2020) are the links that you can use in order to install all the related packages for the project.

 ### **Step 1: Calibration**
 This step is based on camera calibration to set the extrinsic and intrinsic calibration.
 All the calibration steps are integrated into nodes.
 Also, it contains a node which calls the `raspicam_node` which is used to publish the camera frames.
 We will discuss below how it works.
 #### **Camera calibration**
-Before we continue with Intrinsic and extrinsic calibration, there is
+Before we continue with Intrinsic and extrinsic calibration, there is the common step in which we can modify some parameters for the camera such as Sharpness, Contrast, etc.

 #### **Intrinsic calibration**
 Camera calibration is an integral part of this project.
 For this phase, the project uses the [camera_calibration](http://wiki.ros.org/camera_calibration) package which allows easy calibration of monocular cameras using a checkerboard calibration target.
 The packagess uses OpenCV library which contains the camera calibration method.